 Instead, rather than outsourcing, many small companies can reduce admin by embracing technology and moving away from manual administration.

 The main choice is to embrace the cloud, shifting away from local software and processes.
 Cloud comes in many forms, but it’s possible to start small.
 For example, sharing documents between employees and departments is far more convenient than emailing files around, or using printed documents.
-This doesn’t have to be expensive, either, with G-Suite users having access to Google Drive, and Microsoft cloud subscribers getting the Office 365 suite at no extra cost to their existing email.
+This doesn’t have to be expensive, either, with G-Suite users having access to Google Drive and Office 365 subscribers gaining access to the cloud at no extra cost.

 Beyond that, there are specialist cloud apps for practically every service from accountancy to CRM.
 Switching to a cloud app reduces the admin burden of running an onsite system, with security updates, maintenance and other tasks all managed externally.